ValeriiaLadyhina/BI_2021_Python/README.md

 > Python library for the practice in bioinformatics.
+Homework modules os and sys

 ## Introduction
-A python repository for practical course in © Bioinformatics Institute by Valeriia Ladyhina
+A python repository for practical course in © Bioinformatics Institute by Valeriia Ladyhina.
+In this repository you will find utilits that are similar by their functional to Linux utilits.

 ## Main features
+* cat.py
+* ls.py
+* mkdir.py
+* rm.py
-* NucleicAcid.analysis
+* sort.py
-    * transcribe - transcribtion of DNA
-    * reverse - reversing DNA or RNA sequence
-    * reverse complement - finding complement sequence of reversed DNA
-    * complement - finding complement DNA sequence

-* Unit converter
+* tail.py
-    * mass
+* wc.py
-      * supported types: SI - mg, g, kg, t; British/American - gr, dr, oz, lb, st, short ton, long ton.
-    * density - in developement

-## Installing
+## cat.py
-Information regarding installation.
-To be written
+# Functions:
+* open and print the whole file
+* can be used in pipeline with other utilits for example _wc.py_

 ## Usage example(s)
 To be written